 In the sculptural version the black vinyl outline of the dog leaves the wall and becomes a black rope.
 This then passes through two supports to create a barrier so that the physical form of the work also acts to keep the viewer at a distance.

 Netzhammer's work explores the philosophical and psychological aspects of the complex interrelationship between humans, animals, objects and tools in the natural environment.

 Emotionally engaging elements within the work encourage mixed feelings of repulsion and empathy in a way that immediately engages viewers subjectively.
 This is further accentuated by the objective, clinical, almost antiseptic aesthetic that the diagram affords.

 Netzhammer first studied architecture and received training in architectural draughting.
 This is an important point, because of the strong theoretical and practical presence of the diagram within the field since the 1980's.
 Netzhammer later enrolled at Zurich’s Hochschule für Gestaltung und Kunst, where he attended the figurative arts course.

-The human form in Netzhammer's work is depicted in a way that highlights its own artificiality, and figures resemble featureless art school life drawing models, crash test dummies and shop display mannequins.
-These are then presented in spaces constructed in the idealised, neutral style of the computer-aided design programs of architectural modeling.
-A stark, single light source also helps direct the viewer's attention to the objective artificiality of this system of visualisation.
+The human form in Netzhammer's work is depicted in a way that highlights its own artificiality.
+His figures resemble the featureless models used in art school life drawing class, crash test dummies and shop display mannequins.
+These are presented in spaces constructed in the idealised, neutral style of the computer-aided design programs of architectural modeling.
+A stark, single light source also helps direct the viewer's attention to the objective, artificiality of this system of visualisation.